Diocese of Lansing: 2000 to present

 In January 2021, the diocese instituted a new policy for schools, parishes, and charities regarding the biological sex of students, parishioners and others.
-This policy included direction on the use of pronouns and requirements that bathrooms and sports be segregated according to biological sex.
+This policy included direction on the use of pronouns, along with requirements that bathrooms and sports be segregated according to biological sex.
 The policy also required school officials to avoid participating in the administration of hormonal treatment of students that was designed to alter their sexual characteristics.